laanp/Icarus_Mods_Separated/laanp-RespawnResourcesOW_Readme.md

-laanp-RespawnResourcesOW_v1_w86_P.pak
+laanp-RespawnResourcesOW_v1_w87_P.pak
 ----------------------------------------------------------------------
 Mod Version: 1

-Compatible with Icarus Version: Rev. 1.3.8.113903 (Week: 86)
+Compatible with Icarus Version: Rev. 1.3.9.114091 (Week: 87)

 ## Description:
 Resets all Open World resources.
-One-time use mod to reset your mines, nodes, trees, rocks.
+Use this mod to reset your mines, nodes, trees & rocks.

 ## Mod Details:
 Steps to reset all resources for Open World prospects for Styx & Olympus maps: